 What is a suggested tour?Our suggested tours are hand-picked tours that receive consistent good reviews, give back to the community, and work hard to minimize their impact on the environment.
 Read more about these tours on our website.5: Peʻepeʻe Falls

-The Peʻepeʻe Falls are located about 1.5 miles upstream the rainbow falls, at the Wailuku river on the end of Wailuku drive.
+The Peʻepeʻe Falls are located about 1.5 miles upstream from Rainbow Falls, at the Wailuku river on the end of Wailuku drive.
 This waterfall is smaller than the rainbow falls but also far less crowded.
 If you are visiting the rainbow falls and have the time and interest to see another set of waterfalls you should check out these falls.
-If you are short on time, we recommend that you limit yourself to the more spectacular ʻAkaka and Rainbow waterfalls.
+If you are short on time, we recommend that you limit yourself to the larger ʻAkaka and Rainbow waterfalls.

 These falls form also the access to a popular but risky local swimming spot called the ‘boiling pots’.
 Swimming here can be dangerous and has proved lethal several times in the past.
 Please don’t take the risk – there are many places more suitable for swimming in Hilo (the beach!).

-pro tip for another close-by waterfall: if you continue up Wailuku drive a few minutes longer you get to a bridge crossing the Wailuku river.
-Park your car after the bridge and walk back to the river to see the Waiʻale Falls:
+Another close-by waterfall: if you continue up Wailuku drive a few minutes longer you get to a bridge crossing the Wailuku river.
+Park your car after the bridge and walk back to the river to see the Waiʻale Falls.

 Hiking to the waterfall is not possible as the trail crosses private property, but you can see the Hiʻilawe falls from many places within Waipiʻo valley.
-Drive down yourself (only with 4WD), or get down to the valley floor as part of a horseback riding tour in the valley.
+Drive down yourself (currently only possible for Hawaii state residents with a 4WD car), or get down to the valley floor with a shuttle.

 Good to know: The river feeding Hiʻilawe is used for irrigation purposes.
 This can cause the falls to be (almost) dry even during the wet season.